Published by Jeremy. Last Updated on January 12, 2024.

 If you are walking and are looking for city views, to walk by the stadiums, or to visit Point State Park in downtown Pittsburgh, you'll want to head west (right).
 If you continue down past the stadiums on your way to the casino, you'll reach the Mr. Rogers memorial which is perfect for photos and a good stopping point to turn around for a 3-4 mile total walk.

-For those who want to explore more natural scenery in a lesser used stretch of the bike trail, you’ll want to head east (left).
-Although this is technically not the North Side as defined in this guide, we recommend this section for bikers as you can cover more ground to catch the changing scenery which includes Washington’s Landing and several kayak and rowing centers.
-(If you do not own your own bike, you can pick up a Healthy Ride rental north of Allegheny Commons at the corner of Federal and North Ave.)
+For those who want to explore more natural scenery in a lesser used stretch of the bike trail, you'll want to head east (left).
+Although this is technically not the North Side as defined in this guide, we recommend this section for bikers as you can cover more ground to catch the changing scenery which includes Washington's Landing and several kayak and rowing centers.
+(If you do not own your own bike, you can pick up a POGOH rental at area kiosks- note this was formerly branded as Healthy Ride.)

 Information for Visiting the North Side